Search

 How does the death of a spouse affect taxes?

 You can file jointly in the year of your spouse's death (unless you remarry).
-However, after the year of death, you file as single, so your tax rate may go up even if your income may be lower.
-Depending on your specific situation, this issue may leave you with a significant tax burden.
+However, after the year of death, you'll file as a single taxpayer, unless you are a qualifying widow(er) with a dependent child.

-If you're planning on selling your home after your spouse's passing, the home sellers exemption that avoids taxes on capital gains will apply for two years after the death.
+If you're planning to sell your home after your spouse's passing, their separate home seller's exemption that avoids taxes on capital gains will apply for two years after the death, provided that you have not remarried in the interim.
+After that time period, the exemption is lowered from $500,000 to $250,000 as a single person.

-After your spouse passes away, you're entitled to survivor benefits through Social Security if you're at least 60 years old and have been married to the deceased for at least nine months.
+After your spouse passes away, you're entitled to survivor benefits through Social Security if you're at least 60 years old and had been married to the deceased for at least nine months.

 There are a few exceptions to these qualifications, including: